Release of 2019 Annual Report on the Sources of Foodborne Illness by the Interagency Food Safety Analytics Collaboration

-In an ongoing effort to understand sources of foodborne illness in the United States, the Interagency Food Safety Analytics Collaboration (IFSAC), collects and analyzes foodborne-illness outbreak data for four pathogens - Salmonella, Escherichia coli O157, Listeria monocytogenes, and Campylobacter – and specific foods and food categories that are responsible for foodborne illnesses in the United States.
+In an ongoing effort to understand sources of foodborne illness in the United States, the Interagency Food Safety Analytics Collaboration (IFSAC) collects and analyzes foodborne illness outbreak data for four pathogens - Salmonella, Escherichia coli O157, Listeria monocytogenes, and Campylobacter - and specific foods and food categories that are responsible for foodborne illnesses in the United States.
 The data are analyzed by calendar year and released in an annual report.
-The CDC estimates that, together, these four pathogens cause nearly two million cases of foodborne illnesses in the U.S. each year.
+The Centers for Disease Control and Prevention (CDC) estimates that, together, these four pathogens cause nearly two million cases of foodborne illnesses in the U.S. each year.

-IFSAC’s newest report, “Foodborne Illness Source Attribution Estimates for 2018 for Salmonella, Escherichia coli O157, Listeria monocytogenes, and Campylobacter Using Multi-year Outbreak Surveillance Data, United States” is now available.
+IFSAC’s newest annual report, “Foodborne illness source attribution estimates for 2019 for Salmonella, Escherichia coli O157, Listeria monocytogenes, and Campylobacter using multi-year outbreak surveillance data, United States,” is now available.

 The updated estimates, combined with other data, may help shape agency priorities and inform the creation of targeted interventions that may help reduce foodborne illnesses caused by these pathogens.
 As more data become available and methods evolve, attribution estimates may improve.
 These estimates are intended to inform and engage stakeholders and to improve federal agencies’ abilities to assess whether prevention measures are working.